Guides / Building Search UI

 });

-This instance communicates between your app and Algolia.
-This instance is where you add all the widgets:
+The instantsearch wrapper communicates between your app and Algolia.
+This is where you add all the widgets.
+It accepts a search client and an index name.

 1